bwolmarans/nms-ansible-role/README.md

 There are 4 roles defined in this project (located in `roles` directory):

 1. install-nms <- this installs just NMS itself, on the NMS host
-2. install-nginx-and-agent <- this installs Nginx (could be + or OSS, you can specify this in variables) and the Nginx agent.
+2. install-nginx-and-agent <- this installs NGINX (could be + or OSS, you can specify this in variables) and the Nginx agent, on a host that is going to process data traffic a'la NGINX.
-3. install-nms-license <- this only installs the nms license, you need to get this from your myF5 trial
+3. install-nms-license <- this only installs the nms license, on the NMS host, and you need to get this from your myF5 trial
-4. install-acm <- this only installs the ACM module
+4. install-acm <- this only installs the ACM module on the NMS host

 ## Usage